Digital Commercial Printing as a new world order

 Digital printing

 These issues were identified as key motivators for investing in digital equipment according to the Smithers Pira survey.
-This has been complemented by digital decorative options - including white and clear toner, tactile features built in varnish, metallic effects and glossy stations.
-This is enabling printers to add greater value to their jobs, maintaining competitive growth across a wide range of commercial jobs.
+This has been complemented by digital decorative options - including white and clear toner, tactile features built-in varnish, metallic effects, and glossy stations.
+This enables printers to add greater value to their jobs, maintaining competitive growth across a wide range of commercial jobs.
 The current trend is to enhance all digital platforms - highlighting the importance it has for the future of commercial printing.